gcmerz/crimsoncomp/asst4/asst4.md

 Again, the link: [https://docs.djangoproject.com/en/1.8/intro/tutorial02/#creating-an-admin-user](https://docs.djangoproject.com/en/1.8/intro/tutorial02/#creating-an-admin-user)

-## Make article pages
+## Make Article Pages
 Let's see if you can synthesize what you've learned so far, and try a TODO without a step-by-step guide :D

 Remember [regexes](https://github.com/harvard-crimson/comp/blob/master/general/regexes.md) and MVT?
 Now's the time to put your knowledge to the test.

 >__TODO__ Make a template for articles, displaying all the information you see fit.
 Make sure you wire in a proper url in `urls.py` and a function in `views.py`!
-If you're having problems remembering, pull up [our presentation - Django part 1](https://www.dropbox.com/s/nv6xhekvqzt27t7/presentation3_django1.pdf?dl=0), or ask Google!
+If you're having problems remembering, pull up the Django part 1 presentation, or ask Google!

 Don't worry if it looks ~~somewhat~~ totally shitty.
 The important part is that you can make the Django part of it work.